California: Drought, record heat, fires and now maybe floods - KESQ

 Two people were killed in the fire that erupted last Friday in the Northern California community of Weed at the base of Mount Shasta.
 Two others died trying to flee in their car from a fire in Riverside County that was threatening 18,000 homes.

-What remains of Hurricane Kay, now downgraded to a tropical storm, is expected to bring heavy rains and even flash floods to Southern California from Friday night through Saturday.
+What remains of the hurricane is expected to bring heavy rains and even flash floods to Southern California from Friday night through Saturday.
 Strong winds could initially make it difficult and dangerous for firefighters trying to corral blazes, Patzert said.

 Heavy downpours could also unleash mudslides on mountainsides charred by recent fires.
 While several inches of rain could fall, much of it will run off the arid landscape and will not make a dent in the drought.